anton-k/talks/csound-journal/Csound-expression-paper.md

 > vdac $ mul 0.7 $ atMidi dreamPad
 ~~~

-### Non-equal temperaments
+#### Non-equal temperaments

 The interesting feature of the patches is that they are defined on frequencies not on midi pitches.
-We can specify our on conversion from midi-pitches to frequencies.
+We can specify our own conversion from midi-pitches to frequencies.
 The default behavior is to use the
 equal temperament.
 But with the function `atMidiTemp` we can supply our own temperaments.
 There are some predefined ones to use: meantone, werckmeister, pythagor, young1, young2.